lassekongo83/Frellwits-filter-lists/README.md

 ### Available lists

-**Frellwits-Swedish-Filter.txt** = A filter for uBlock Origin for regional Swedish ads, tracking, social media, annoyances, sponsored articles etc. Default regional filter for Swedish uBlock Origin users.
-Just activate the checkbox *SWE: Frellwit's Swedish Filter* in uBlock Origin > Settings > 3rd party filters tab. ([Raw link](https://raw.githubusercontent.com/lassekongo83/Frellwits-filter-lists/master/Frellwits-Swedish-Filter.txt))
+**Frellwits-Swedish-Filter.txt** = A filter for uBlock Origin for regional Swedish ads, tracking, social media, annoyances, sponsored articles etc.

+This is the default regional filter for Swedish uBlock Origin users.
+For most Swedish users this list should already be activated by default.
+If not: Open the dashboard, go to **3rd party-filters**, and scroll down to **Regions, languages** to enable the **SWE: Frellwit's Swedish Filter.**

 **deviantJUNKfilter.txt** = A filter for deviantart.com.
 Blocks over 1000 of users that upload junk or stuff in the wrong categories.
 (Warning: This list is highly personal and may not suit everyone.) ([Raw link](https://raw.githubusercontent.com/lassekongo83/Frellwits-filter-lists/master/deviantJUNKfilter.txt))